opencodeiiita/Cyber-War/README.md

  Each task of the week contains some points but the most important thing is **rewarding** **criteria** and that will be based on :
  * First 3 correct PR(Pull Request) will get full points.
  * Next 2 correct PR(Pull Request) will get half points of that task.
- * After that no grading will takes place .
+ * After that no grading will takes place.

  ## Communication
  Whenever you are facing any kind of doubt then feel free to ask your doubts on our [discord](https://discord.gg/D9999YTkS8) channel .
-We will definitely figure it out and help you in completing your tasks .
+We will definitely figure it out and help you in completing your tasks.

  ## WARNING
  Please stay away from any kind of unfair means .
-I hope you got my point because if you perform fair then only we take care .
+I hope you got my point because if you perform fair then only we take care.

  **HAPPY** **LEARNING**